 Dining

 The Bellagio's dining portfolio is one of the strongest in Las Vegas.
 Picasso — the two-Michelin-star restaurant with original Picasso paintings on the walls — is one of the finest dining experiences in the city.
-Le Cirque offers classic French cuisine in a spectacular circus-tent setting overlooking the fountains.
-Prime Steakhouse by Jean-Georges is excellent for dry-aged beef with fountain views.
+The prix-fixe menus run $135–$165 per person and are worth every dollar for a special occasion.
+Reservations book out 4–6 weeks in advance; plan accordingly.
+Le Cirque offers classic French cuisine in a spectacular circus-tent setting overlooking the fountains, and is slightly more accessible in terms of reservation availability.

-For more casual dining, Sadelle's is the best breakfast and brunch option on the property — the smoked salmon tower is legendary.
-Noodles is the late-night Asian option and genuinely good value for a Bellagio restaurant.
-The Bellagio Buffet closed permanently in 2021, which remains a loss for budget-conscious guests.
+Prime Steakhouse by Jean-Georges is excellent for dry-aged beef with fountain views — the best seats are at the window tables, which require requesting specifically when booking.
+For more casual dining, Sadelle's is the best breakfast and brunch option on the property — the smoked salmon tower and babka French toast are standouts.
+Noodles is the late-night Asian option (open until 4am) and genuinely good value for a Bellagio restaurant.
+The Bellagio Buffet closed permanently in 2021, which remains a loss for budget-conscious guests — there is no true budget dining option on the property.

 Shows & Entertainment